RTN ONLINE COMMUNITY

 Length: 1 hour

-In RTN Town Halls restaurants and technology suppliers come together for an unscripted conversation on some of the hottest topics in the industry.
+In RTN Town Halls restaurants and technology suppliers come together monthly for an unscripted conversation on some of the hottest topics in the industry.

 On the mic: A pre-selected panel of restaurants ask their pressing questions while suppliers step in with insights and solutions.